Achint16/PortfolioProjects/readme.md

 -----------------------------------------------------------------------------------------------------------------
 ### Using another data set and functions like inner join
-### looking at total vacination and total population
+### looking at total vaccination and total population
 ```
 select
     dea.date,